gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Range requests to fetch all keys per request_

-For these tests - for payload size = 1MB, the total number of key-value pairs retrieved per request are 1000 and for payload-size = 256 bytes, the total number of key-value pairs retrived per request are 100000.
+For these tests - for payload size = 1MB, the total number of key-value pairs retrieved per request are 1000 and for payload-size = 256 bytes, the total number of key-value pairs retrieved per request are 100000.

 * The `sn-sz` latency is around 5% lesser than both `mn-sz` and `mn-mz`.
 This is a deviation for smaller payloads (see above), but for larger payloads this finding is consistent.
 * There is hardly any difference in latency between `mn-sz` and `mn-mz`.